Create an Enchanted Fish using an embossing method on aluminum. So what do you think I made this out of? Well, how about disposable cookie sheets?

 There is no right or wrong way to do this.
 Just emboss the design in the way that you would like.
 I have decided to make certain sections of the fish 3D, including the fins of the fish and a couple pieces of seaweed.
 For that reason, I did not emboss the fins of the fish.

-Spray everything down with black spray paint.
+Spray everything down with black spray primer.
 I sprayed both sides of the fins.
 I also sprayed both sides of a separate pan to use for cutting out the seaweed strips.

 Using the copper and gold metallic paints, I brushed color along the raised edges of the picture, leaving the indented areas black.